devejosh/devejosh/README.md

     - twitter : @devejoshx
     - facebook : https://www.facebook.com/devejoshx

 I am not a social media person.
-Usually go there to update pictures.Sometimes, I update my portfolio to  include updates related to my career.
+Usually go there to update pictures.
+Sometimes, I update my portfolio to  include updates related to my career.
 You can visit the website [here](https://devejosh.github.io)
 <!--
 **devejosh/devejosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.